seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Talk with respect and swear but now and then,
 Wear prayer-books in my pocket, look demurely,
 Nay more, while grace is saying, hood mine eyes
-Thus with my hat, and sigh and say ‘amen,’
+Thus with my hat, and sigh and say 'amen,'
 Use all the observance of civility,
 Like one well studied in a sad ostent
 To please his grandam, never trust me more.